Instrument Status

 A detailed summary of the instrument status was presented at the September 2023 Keck Science Meeting.
 The slides from that presentation are available in PDF format.

-Important Notice: KPF will have a lengthy “servicing mission” during 24B to perform several upgrades.
-This will involve warm up of the optical bench.
-The expected timeline is to do this in November 2024.
-Details are still being worked out.
+Important Notice: KPF will have a lengthy “servicing mission” during 25A to perform several upgrades.
+This will involve warm up of the detectors.
+The work is expected to be completed during the Keck I pier repair shutdown in March and April, so no additional off sky time will be needed.

 Subsystem Status